-It is quite natural that a player who has been playing for years will go through an experiment and adjustment period when first using the ERGObone support.
+It is quite natural that a player who has been playing for years will go through a short experiment and adjustment period when first using the ERGObone support.

-Most players have developed some tiny little movements during playing.
-The player does not need them anywhere, in fact he or she does not even know about most of them.
-But it is only a matter of some days or weeks, and a player will get used to ERGObone and find a new way to make his or her typical movements, only now ERGObone will be supporting the weight of the trombone.
+Most players have developed some tiny movements during playing.
+The player does not actually need them, in fact he or she does not even know about most of them.
+But it is only a matter of some days or weeks, and a player will get used to the ERGObone and find a new way to make his or her typical movements, only now ERGObone will be supporting the weight of the trombone.

 Now you can discover new and healthier ways of playing.
 You’ll find out very soon that you can turn and lean your horn with minimal effort.
 In fact the only real difference is that you feel more relaxed and playing is lighter and more comfortable.

 Practically, yes.
 The only requirement is that the point of fitting the fastening on your slide is straight for at least 25 mm, see the picture below.
 Most trombones are like this and they have a tube diameter at that point between 17.5 and 21.5 mm.
 Wrap the rubber gasket (provided in the installation kit) on first and only after that install ERGObone clamp on your instrument.
 The diameter should be around 22 mm when you attach the clamp.